Fairey Delta 2: Breaking the world airspeed record

 During August 1955, the Delta 2 flew at supersonic speed without using its reheat since the testing schedule did not yet require its use at that time.
 According to Wood, many members of the development team recognised that the FD2 possessed huge speed potential, beyond any other British-built aircraft in existence of that time.
 During early flight testing, Twiss came to realise that the Delta 2 would be capable of speeds above 1,000 mph and proposed that it be flown on with the aim of breaking the current air speed record, which had then been held since 1955 by a North American F-100 Super Sabre.
-However, Fairey found the Ministry of Supply unsupportive, having adopted the prevailing belief being that manned military aircraft would soon be replaced by guided missiles.
+However, Fairey found the Ministry of Supply unsupportive, having adopted the prevailing belief being that crewed military aircraft would soon be replaced by guided missiles.
 Fairey had great difficulty in obtaining permission for the attempt.
 Twiss stated that the situation was "curiously inverted" from expectations, having expected that government agencies would have been enthusiastically pressing for a record-breaking flight as a means to bolster national prestige.

 According to Wood, Fairey was confronted by a combination of scepticism and apathy from Her Majesty's Civil Service, to the extent that it appeared that the government were opposing the endeavour.
 The Ministry of Supply sought to avoid any association with a speed record bid while Rolls-Royce, the FD2's engine manufacturer, also dismissed the attempt, claiming that the air intakes were unsuitable for speeds around Mach 1.5, and that the Avon engine would disintegrate at such speeds, despite an absence of any practical data to support this assertion.
 In spite of this opposition, Fairey sought to continue, and were given permission to proceed.
 The Ministry provided no financial support, having opted instead to loan the aircraft itself to Fairey and to charge the firm for its use of RAE assets.
 Fairey also had to finance its own insurance.
 Regardless, Fairey chose to continue with the record attempt.